African Lily (Agapanthus africanus) Indoor Care, Propagation, Problems and Solutions

 Watering

-Water African Lily thoroughly during the growing season and allow the top 1-2 in. of soil to dry out between waterings to keep the soil moist through out.
+Water African Lily thoroughly during the growing season and allow the top 1-2 inches of soil to dry out between waterings to keep the soil moist through out.

 Cut down on watering during the cold season to maintain the soil slightly moist but do not let the soil dry out completely as it can lead to wilting and leaf drop.

-Ascertain that the soil is free-draining and the pot has a drainage hole to avoid getting soggy soil as it can lead to root-rot and death of the plant.
+Ascertain that the soil is free-draining and the pot has a drainage hole to avoid getting soggy soil as it can lead to rotting and death of the plant.

 Light Requirements

-African Lily grows best in bright light with at least 4 hours of sunshine per day to promote flowering.
+African Lily grows best in bright light with at least 4-6 hours of morning or late afternoon sunshine per day to promote flowering.
+Keep it away from hot midday sun.

-Regularly turn the pot to ensure that the Lily of the Nile receives light on all sides for even growth.
+Regularly turn the pot to ensure that the Lily of the Nile receives light on all sides for even growth and prevent lopsided growth.

 Temperature and Humidity

-Average room temperature between 16-270C is ideal for African Lily.
-Keep it away from draughts as they cause sudden changes in temperatures which negatively affect growth.
+Average room temperature of 16-270C is ideal for African Lily.
+Keep it away from drafts as they cause sudden changes in temperatures which may result in stunted growth.

-Average room humidity is ideal for African Lily.
+Average room humidity of 50-55% is ideal for African Lily.
 It has no need for high humidity.
+Ensure that there is good air circulation to prevent fungal diseases.

 Fertilizer